httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Applications MUST enforce the requirements defined in this document.
 Regardless of use case, applications MUST NOT accept signatures that do not conform to these requirements.

-## Signature Algorithm Methods {#signature-methods}
+## Signature Algorithms {#signature-methods}

-HTTP Message signatures MAY use any cryptographic digital signature or MAC method that is appropriate for the key material, environment, and needs of the signer and verifier.
+An HTTP Message signature MUST use a cryptographic digital signature or MAC method that is appropriate for the key material, environment, and needs of the signer and verifier.
+This specification does not strictly limit the available signature algorithms, and any signature algorithm that meets these basic requirements MAY be used by an application of HTTP message signatures.

-Each signature algorithm method takes as its input the signature base defined in {{create-sig-input}} as a byte array (`M`), the signing key material
+Each signing method `HTTP_SIGN` takes as its input the signature base defined in {{create-sig-input}} as a byte array (`M`), the signing key material
 (`Ks`), and outputs the signature output as a byte array (`S`):

 ~~~
 HTTP_SIGN (M, Ks)  ->  S
 ~~~

-Each verification algorithm method takes as its input the recalculated signature base defined in {{create-sig-input}} as a byte array (`M`), the verification key material (`Kv`), and the presented signature to be verified as a byte array (`S`) and outputs the verification result (`V`) as a boolean:
+Each verification method `HTTP_VERIFY` takes as its input the re-generated signature base defined in {{create-sig-input}} as a byte array (`M`), the verification key material (`Kv`), and the presented signature to be verified as a byte array (`S`) and outputs the verification result (`V`) as a boolean:

 ~~~
 HTTP_VERIFY (M, Kv, S) -> V
 ~~~

-This section contains several common algorithm methods.
-The method to use can be communicated through the explicit algorithm signature parameter `alg` defined in {{signature-params}}, by reference to the key material, or through mutual agreement between the signer and verifier.
+The following sections contain several common signature algorithms and demonstrates how these cryptographic primitives map to the `HTTP_SIGN` and `HTTP_VERIFY` definitions here.
+Which method to use can be communicated through the explicit algorithm signature parameter `alg` defined in {{signature-params}}, by reference to the key material, or through mutual agreement between the signer and verifier.
+Signature algorithms selected using the `alg` parameter MUST use values from the [HTTP Message Signature Algorithms Registry](#hsa-registry).

 ### RSASSA-PSS using SHA-512 {#method-rsa-pss-sha512}

-To sign using this algorithm, the signer applies the `RSASSA-PSS-SIGN (K, M)` function {{RFC8017}} with the signer's private signing key (`K`) and the signature base (`M`) ({{create-sig-input}}).
+To sign using this algorithm, the signer applies the `RSASSA-PSS-SIGN (K, M)` function defined in {{RFC8017}} with the signer's private signing key (`K`) and the signature base (`M`) ({{create-sig-input}}).
 The mask generation function is `MGF1` as specified in {{RFC8017}} with a hash function of SHA-512 {{RFC6234}}.
 The salt length (`sLen`) is 64 bytes.